-NURS 6045, 6055, and 6065 encompass content that is essential for all master's degree students and support students' profes-2018 Catalor sional formation as advanced practice nurses.
+NURS 6045, 6055, and 6065 encompass content that is essential for all master's degree students and support students' professional formation as advanced practice nurses.
 Content on evidence-based practice, quality and safety, leadership, ethics, policy, and role development is addressed cumulatively through the successive courses.
 Further application of concepts learned in these courses will occur in the specialty course offerings.